taperj/teloscoin-tor/README.md

 # teloscoin-tor
-docker container: Telos Coin masternode with Tor
+docker container: Telos Coin masternode with Tor and Stubby

 Description and purpose:
-This repository is a contribution as a resource to easily build a docker image and create a container that contains a hot TELOS Coin wallet configured to run as a masternode, transcendenced uses Tor to connect to the network for privacy and anonymity.
-Tor is also contained within the container making this an all-in-one solution using s6-init to run multiple processes in the same container.
+This repository is a contribution as a resource to easily build a docker image and create a container that contains a hot TELOS Coin wallet configured to run as a masternode, transcendenced uses Tor to connect to the network for privacy and anonymity and all dns queries are encrypted and anonymized using Stubby/Proxychains4/Tor.
+Tor/Stubby are contained within the container with Transcendenced making this an all-in-one solution using s6-init to run multiple processes in the same container.
 The linkage between transcendenced and the local Tor is configured on build of the image.
-All of the processes within the container have been set up to run as their proper non-privileged users.
 Tor runs as user debian-tor within the container and transcendenced runs as user transcendence.
-The image is based on ubuntu 16.04 and the Dockerfile will pull this image as a base on build.
+The image is based on ubuntu 18.04 and the Dockerfile will pull this image as a base on build.

 <b>BUILD INFO</b><br>
 Steps to install:<br>